mangdangroboticsclub/MiniPupperDocs/docs/guide/Assembly.rst

 Step 5.2 Front parts
 ^^^^^^^^^^^^^^^^^^^^^

-* Tighten the two M3x8mm screws with a screwdriver.
-The front part is designed to hold the LCD screen.
+*The front part is designed to hold the LCD screen.
 Make sure you don't mistake it for the rear part.

 .. image:: ../_static/53_1.jpg
     :align: center